 Washington, DC: Charles H. Potter & Co.
 Printers, 1932.
+Program for the game.
 8vo.
-(4) pp., the title leaf illustrated with a nice cartoon representing the game, an Elephant catcher about to take a throw, while a Donkey slides into the White House, the second page a program for the event, the third page giving starting line-ups by party, and noting the umpires as former World Heavyweight Boxing Champion Gene Tunney, signed by him in pencil at the top of the page, "and a Representative of the American League," the rear wrapper with a full-page ad for the printer ["We print for both Democrats and Republicans (Also Insurgents)"]; ink date "June 4, 1932" at head of front wrapper.
-Folded, but very good.
+(4) pp., the title leaf illustrated with a nice political cartoon representing the game, and an Elephant catcher about to take a throw, while a Donkey slides into the White House.
+The next two pages print a program for the event, starting line-ups for each party, and notice of the umpires, one of whom was to be former boxing champion Gene Tunney, signed by him at the top of page three; the rear wrapper is a full-page ad for the printer: "We print for both Democrats and Republicans (Also Insurgents)."
+Tunney (1897-1978) was world heavyweight boxing champion, 1926-1928, defeating Jack Dempsey twice, in September, 1926, and again, in September, 1927.
+Ink date "June 4, 1932" at head of front wrapper.
+Very good copy.
+Folded.
+(9765).
 Item #62164